hvac/hvac/CONTRIBUTING.md

   ```
   git commit CHANGELOG.md -m "Changelog updates for v$(grep -oP '(?<=current_version = ).*' .bumpversion.cfg)"
   ```
-- [ ] Git push the updated develop branch (`git push`) and open a PR to rebase merge the develop branch into master:  [https://github.com/hvac/hvac/compare/master...develop](https://github.com/hvac/hvac/compare/master...develop).
+- [ ] Git push the updated develop branch (`git push`) and open a PR to rebase merge the develop branch into main:  [https://github.com/hvac/hvac/compare/main...develop](https://github.com/hvac/hvac/compare/main...develop).
 Ensure the PR has the "release" label applied and then merge it.

 - [ ] Publish the draft release on GitHub: [https://github.com/hvac/hvac/releases](https://github.com/hvac/hvac/releases).
-Ensure the tag is set to the release name (e.g., vX.X.X) and the target is the master branch.
+Ensure the tag is set to the release name (e.g., vX.X.X) and the target is the main branch.
   NOTE: [release-drafter](https://github.com/toolmantim/release-drafter) sets the release name by default.
 If performing a minor or major update, these values will need to be manually updated before publishing the draft release subsequently.